Livery company: Entry

-Regardless of method of entry, membership carries the same duties, responsibilities and benefits.
-Membership of a livery company may combine with the Freedom of the City of London, now little more than a formality, though in the past the freedom carried benefits, such as being able to take a flock of sheep across London Bridge at no charge.
+Regardless of method of entry, membership carries the same duties, responsibilities and privileges.
+Being clothed as a Liveryman requires the candidate to first receive the freedom of the City of London, now essentially a necessary formality, though in the past the Freedom carried benefits, such as being able to drive a flock of sheep across London Bridge at no charge.

 Governance

-Livery companies are governed by a master (alternatively styled prime warden in some companies, or Upper Bailiff of the Weavers' Company), a number of wardens (holding various titles such as the upper, middle, lower, or renter wardens), and a court of assistants (board of directors), responsible for company business and electing its master and wardens.
-The clerk to the company is invariably its most senior permanent member of staff, who as chief executive officer runs its day-to-day activities.
+Livery companies are governed by a Master (alternatively styled Prime Warden in some companies, or Upper Bailiff of the Weavers' Company), a number of Wardens (holding various titles such as the Upper, Middle, Lower, or Renter Wardens), and a court of Assistants (board of directors), responsible for company business and electing its Master and Wardens.
+The "Clerk to the Company" is the most senior permanent member of staff, who as chief executive officer runs its day-to-day activities.

+The livery companies elect a majority of the members of the Livery Committee, a body administered at Guildhall.
+The committee oversees the elections of Sheriffs and the Lord Mayor, educates liverymen regarding the City Corporation's activities and represents the livery companies in communications with the City.

 Membership generally falls into two categories: freemen and liverymen.

+Freemen

-One may become a freeman, or acquire the "freedom of the company", upon fulfilling certain criteria: traditionally, by "patrimony", if either parent were a liveryman of the company; by "servitude", if one has served a requisite number of years as an apprentice to a senior company member; or by "redemption", upon paying a fee.
-Most livery companies reserve the right to admit distinguished people, particularly in their sphere of influence, as honorary freemen.
-Freemen may advance to become liverymen, after obtaining the freedom of the City of London, and with their court of assistants' approval.
-Only liverymen are eligible to vote in the annual election of the Lord Mayor of London, the sheriffs and various other City civic offices, including the Ale Conners and Bridge Masters.
+One may become a freeman, or be admitted to the "freedom of the company", upon fulfilling certain criteria: traditionally, by "patrimony", if either parent/grandparent were a liveryman of the company; by "servitude", if one has served a requisite number of years as an apprentice to a senior company member; or by "redemption", upon paying a fee.
+Most livery companies reserve the right to admit distinguished people, particularly in their sphere of influence, as Honorary Freeman or Liveryman.
+Freemen may advance to become liverymen, after obtaining the Freedom of the City of London, and with their court of Assistants' approval.
+Only liverymen are eligible to vote in the annual election of the Lord Mayor of London, the Sheriffs and various other City civic offices, including the Ale Conners and Bridge Masters.

-The livery companies elect a majority of the members of the Livery Committee, a body administered at Guildhall.
-The committee oversees the elections of sheriffs and the Lord Mayor, educates liverymen regarding the city and its activities, represents the livery companies in communications with the city.

 Liverymen

-A liveryman is a full member of his respective company.
+A liveryman is a full member of his/her respective company.